-There are a handful of U.S. states that have legalized sports betting and Maryland is not among them.
-We are breaking down all the sports betting rules and regulations for each state and in this instalment, we are looking at Maryland — a gambling-friendly state which may soon legalize sports betting themselves.
+There are a handful of U.S. states that have legalized land-based sports betting and Maryland is not among them.

 The state of Maryland took a massive step forward as a new bill — H989 — would have lawmakers study regulated sports betting and make recommendations on how to regulate it.
 If passed by the legislature, it would still have to be approved by a voter referendum in the state.
 From there, State Lottery and Gaming Control Commission would have full control of sports betting in the state.
 However, casinos and race tracks in Maryland could also apply for sports betting licenses to operate sportsbooks within their establishments.

 Although the bill is still in its infancy stages, legalization of sports betting in Maryland would make it the fifth U.S. state to allow sports wagering.
 Nevada, Montana, Delaware and Oregon are the only other locations that have legalized sports betting in their respective states.

 Until then, residents in Maryland must find other ways to safely and legally place wagers on professional or collegiate sporting events.
 Federal laws in place restrict anyone outside of those four states from laying a wager down on a sporting event either at an unlicensed brick and mortar or online sportsbook.